Grades Aren’t Enough: 4 Tips to Build Your Résumé

 Check out what your friends are doing.
 See if anyone is a part of a program or extracurricular activity in your community that you find interesting.
-Talk to upperclassmen, teachers, and counselors in your high school and see what they have to recommend.
+Talk to your peers, upperclassmen, teachers, and counselors in your high school and see what they have to recommend.
 In high school, I knew I loved to write, and after talking to an upperclassman who was involved with a writing and mentorship program called Girls Write Now, I too became involved.
 I have been grateful for the experience ever since.

 2. See What Activities Your School Offers.